stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 We are going to create a basic `index.html` file and then load the CDN into the `body` section.
 We will also create the `script.js` file, which will later add the code to create the charts with Chart.js.

-You can download the [starter files](https://github.com/stanulilic/starter-files-chartjs/archive/master.zip) to use it with the tutorial.
+You can download the [starter files](https://github.com/stanulilic/starter-files-chartjs/archive/master.zip) to use them with the tutorial.

 It contains only three files: `index.html`, `main.css` and `script.js`.